BJP-Apna Dal(S) alliance has rid UP of 'divisive' SP, BSP: Home Minister Amit Shah | Politics

 Union Home Minister Amit Shah on Sunday said Uttar Pradesh got completely rid of the ''divisive forces'' of SP and BSP after the BJP and the Apna Dal (Sonelal) joined hands, as he made a strong pitch for consolidation of backward caste voters in the state ahead of the 2024 Lok Sabha elections.

-The senior BJP leader made these remarks while addressing a function here to mark the birth anniversary of late Kurmi (backward caste) leader Sonelal Patel, the father of Union minister Anupriya Patel.
+The senior BJP leader made these remarks while addressing a function here to mark the 74th birth anniversary of late Kurmi (backward caste) leader Sonelal Patel, the father of Union minister Anupriya Patel.
+Sonelal Patel's birth anniversary was celebrated as ''Jan Swabhiman Divas''.

-Shah highlighted the success of the BJP and Apna Dal (Sonelal) alliance, noting that it has won four elections in the state since 2014, and targeted the Congress, BSP and SP.
+Shah highlighted the success of the BJP and Apna Dal (Sonelal) alliance, noting that it has won four elections in the state since 2014, and targeted the Congress, Bahujan Samaj Party (BSP) and the Samajwadi Party (SP).

 ''Sonelal Patel made efforts to usher in happiness in the lives of the poor people from different sections by uniting them.
 He went to jail and even faced torture, but he did not leave the path of struggle undertaken for the backward people.